mia-chono/kao/README.md

   After the next log => `[Info][PDF] creating`
   if you have the following message :
     Image contains an alpha channel which will be stored as a separate soft mask (/SMask) image in PDF.

+  Retry with the following command:
+    `py main.py -kl /path/to/manga/chap-01`

+  But if the problem persists...
   One of your images has a special property... if you still want convert to PDF, you have to convert your picture to remove the mask.
   (example jpg to jpg... yes 😂)
   [image converter online](https://convertio.co/image-converter/)